RACCHUS/LicensePlateDetector/README.md

 ## Contributing
 - Please open issues or pull requests for bugs, improvements, or new OCR engine integrations.
 - The codebase is structured for easy extension and testing.
+- For PyQt UI/UX improvements, see the `gui/` directory and QSS theming support.

 ## License
 MIT License